Often, people use the terms ‘Ponzi scheme’ and ‘pyramid scheme’ interchangeably.

 1. How Investors Get Involved

 In most cases, Ponzi schemes are far more concealed than are pyramid schemes.
-Indeed, in most cases, an individual who has invested into a Ponzi scheme simply believes that they have invested in an ordinary fund that offers particularly high returns.
+Indeed, in most cases, an individual who has invested in a Ponzi scheme simply believes that they have invested in an ordinary fund that offers particularly high returns.

 On the other hand, investors in pyramid schemes generally have some awareness that they will need to recruit new investors in order to turn a profit.